tonyandrewmeyer/juju-docs/sdk/how-to-guides/getting-started-with-testing.md

 > See more [`ops.testing.Harness`](https://ops.readthedocs.io/en/latest/#ops.testing.Harness)

 Harness is the 'mocker' for most inputs and outputs you will need.
 Where a live charm would gather its input through context variables and calls to the Juju api (by running the hook tools), a charm under unit test will gather data via a mocked backend managed by Harness.
 Where a live charm would produce output by writing files to a filesystem, Harness exposes a mock filesystem the charm will be able to interact with without knowing the difference.
-More specific outputs, however, will be need to be mocked individually.
+More specific outputs, however, will need to be mocked individually.

 A typical test with Harness will look like this:

-- set up:
+- set things up:
   - set up the charm and its metadata
   - set up the harness
   - mock any 'output' callable that you know would misfire or break (e.g. a system call -- you don't want a unittest to reboot your laptop)